When your child realizes they have a limb difference

 Important takeaways

-• By the time your child is a toddler, they already know they are different
+• By the time your child is a toddler, they likely already know they are different

 • Before they can talk, they hear everything and they understand a lot